imlukedewitt/new-abify/notes.md

 - [ ] move liquid rendering stuff out of step executor

 # Later
+- [ ] there's something wrong with storing the step success_data in row.data.
+You can use the same data source for multiple workflow executions
 - [ ] hydra manager shouldn't be a singleton.
 Maybe we need to find difference between system wide concurrency limit and per-execution concurrency limit
 - [ ] process rows/steps in Sidekiq or ActiveJob, remove the DIY threading that it currently does
 - [ ] make sure we're not re-rendering the same liquid templates over and over again